North Carolina Laws and Incentives

-Pumps that dispense ethanol-blended gasoline available for purchase must be labeled with the registered brand name and the volume percentage, or blend level, of the ethanol (10% or less, 10-15%, 15-85% or 85%).
+Pumps that dispense ethanol-blended gasoline available for purchase must be labeled with the registered brand name and the volume percentage, or blend level, of the ethanol.
 The labels must be affixed to the front panel of the pump in a position that is clearly visible to the vehicle driver.
 Graphics requirements apply.
 (Reference North Carolina Administrative Code Title 2, Chapter 42, Subchapter .0401 and North Carolina General Statutes 119-27.2)

 Propane Dealer License

 A propane dealer is defined as any person, firm, or corporation that sells or otherwise deals in propane.
 Every dealer must be registered with the North Carolina Board of Agriculture (Board).
 A dealer must obtain and maintain a general liability insurance, a bond, or equivalent protection for the public.
-The dealer must be able to provide verification of insurance within 10 days of the Board's request.
+The dealer must be able to provide verification of insurance within 10 days of the Board’s request.
 Additional requirements apply.
-For more information, see the Standards Division website.
-(Reference North Carolina General Statutes 119-54 and 119-56)
+For more information, see the North Carolina Department of Agriculture and Consumer Services Standards Division website.

 Biodiesel Warranty Requirement